We chat with Richard Heath, product designer, about design, creativity and shark deterrents...

 What has been your favourite design project at PLN Group?

-We have the privilege to work on a vast range of design projects at PLN Group – from one-off bespoke creations to more mass produced commercial items.
+I had the privilege to work on a vast range of design projects at PLN Group – from one-off bespoke creations to more mass produced commercial items.

 For sheer physical impact, It’s hard to go past this sofa (pictured left) for a private residence in Coatesville.
 With a footprint of over 12m2 and a palette of velvet and brass it’s got quite a wow factor.